mariadb-developers/todo-app-nodejs/README.md

 This application is made of two parts:

 * Client
-    - communicates with the API.
+    - web UI that communicates with REST endpoints available through an API app (see below).
     - is a React.js project located in the [client](src/client) folder.
 * API
     - uses the [MariaDB Node.js Connector](https://github.com/mariadb-corporation/mariadb-connector-nodejs) to connect to MariaDB.